jg-rp/micro-liquid/README.md

 Micro Liquid implements minimal, Liquid-like templating.
 You can think of it as a non-evaluating alternative to f-strings or t-strings, where templates are data and not always string literals inside Python source files.

-Liquid caters for situations where application users manage their own templates.
+Liquid ([Python Liquid](https://github.com/jg-rp/liquid) or [Shopify/liquid](https://github.com/Shopify/liquid), for example) caters for situations where end users manage their own templates.
 In this scenario, it's reasonable to expect some amount of application/display logic to be embedded within template text.
 In other scenarios we'd very much want to keep application logic out of template text.

 With that in mind, Micro Liquid offers a greatly reduced feature set, implemented in a single Python file, so you can copy and paste it and hack on it if needed.